 I was the keynote speaker at a business event some time ago.
 At the following lunch I was sitting next to the CEO of a software company.

 As my keynote was about how information technology and software companies can grow faster than their competitors, we obviously talked a lot about issues related to this subject.
 We especially talked about how to enter foreign markets.
-At a certain stage in the conversation the CEO asked me a question that I frequently get:
+At a particular stage in the conversation, the CEO asked me a question that I frequently get:

 “So how can you help our company?”

 I think I saw some level of surprise in her eyes when I answered:

 “I don’t know?”

 After a few minutes of silence, I told her that – in my capacity as an advisor – I work very much like a doctor.
 Doctors rarely have patients coming to their clinics asking: “Doctor, what can you do for me?”
 I also rarely hear doctors making general presentations elaborating on all the good things they may do for their patients.
 Just as patients need to give the doctor some clues as to what the consultation should be about, advisors also need to learn about the issues or objectives first.
 Do you have a problem that needs fixing now or do you have the ambition of winning gold in Triathlon at the next Olympic games?
 Why are you asking for a consultation?

 The CEO understood that very well and asked if I could find time for a cup of coffee while I was in town.
 I asked her if she was engaging me for a consultation and again, she looked at me somewhat surprised.

 “Will you be charging me for having a cup of coffee?” the CEO asked.

 I responded: “Will the doctor charge you for a consultation?”